justcallmezaaii/LearningContract/README.md

-# 📱 My Android App
+# 📱 Learning Contract Application

 This is a static Android application built using **Android Studio**.
 It is currently available for download as a release APK from the **Releases** section.